While remote work is not a new concept, the number of remote employees has…

-We recently attended a seminar on the topics above presented by Bersin by Deloitte.
+We recently attended a seminar presented by Bersin by Deloitte.
 Bersin by Deloitte is a leading provider of research-based membership programs and advisory services in the human resources, talent, and learning market.
 Our takeaways from this powerful seminar were too good not to share.

-First, we must understand these three terms are not one in the same but rather they work together hand in hand to improve the health of an organization
+First, we must understand these three terms are not one and the same but rather they work together hand in hand to improve the health of an organization

 So how do we define Culture and Engagement?

 Culture: An implicit rewards system that defines how people act or what they do when no one is looking.

 Engagement: The way people react to culture.
 It should be measured on a regular basis, and it can help predict individual performance.

 What is the ROI of creating a positive culture?